Skip to main content

 1. Prepare Pictures

-To add textures to a model, we will use the following pictures to create textures of wood, brick and fabric.
+To add textures to a model, we will use the following pictures to create textures of wood, metal and marble.
 In DynaMaker, textures generate a tiled pattern to ensure the surface is covered completely.

 To create a feeling of 3D, you can add a normal map, an image that stores a direction at each pixel, faking high-resolution details on low-resolution models.
 The normal map pictures for the previous examples are: